Azure-Samples/flask-reactize/README.md

 > If running the commands above result in an access is denied for the file `/var/run/docker.sock`, ensure that your user is the owner of this file.
 If it is not the case, run `sudo chown alex:alex /var/run/docker.sock` in the terminal.

-You can now open your browser and load the url [http://localhost:8080](http://localhost:8080)
+You can now open your browser and load the url [http://localhost:8080](http://localhost:8080).

+This sample uses [req|res](https://reqres.in/api) test APIs.

 ### Use this library in your project